Adaptive Sampling for Minimax Fair Classification: Introduction

 The above results study the problem of fair classification in an {\em active} setting and target the {\em data-collection} stage of the ML pipeline.
-There are also works that take a {\em passive} approach to this problem and focus of the {\em training} phase of the pipeline~\cite{agarwal2018reductions,martinez2020minimax,diana2020convergent}.~\citet{agarwal2018reductions} design a scheme for learning fair binary classifiers with fairness metrics that can be written as linear constraints involving certain conditional moments.
-This class of fairness metrics, however, do not contain the minimax fairness measure studied in this paper.~\citet{diana2020convergent} propose a method for constructing (randomized) classifiers for minimax fairness w.r.t.~the empirical loss calculated on the given training set.
-Similarly,~\citet{martinez2020minimax} derive an algorithm for learning a pareto optimal minimax fair classifier, under the assumption that the learner has access to the true expected loss functions.
+There are also works that take a {\em passive} approach to this problem and focus of the {\em training} phase of the pipeline.~\citet{agarwal2018reductions} design a scheme for learning fair binary classifiers with fairness metrics that can be written as linear constraints involving certain conditional moments.
+This class of fairness metrics, however, do not contain the minimax fairness measure.~\citet{diana2020convergent} propose a method for constructing (randomized) classifiers for minimax fairness w.r.t.~the empirical loss calculated on the given training set.
+Similarly,~\citet{martinez2020minimax} derive an algorithm for learning a Pareto optimal minimax fair classifier, under the assumption that the learner has access to the true expected loss functions.
 Thus, the theoretical guarantees in~\citet{diana2020convergent} and~\citet{martinez2020minimax} hold under the assumption of large training sets.
 Our work, in contrast, constructs the training set incrementally (active setting) from scratch while carefully taking into account the effects of the finite sample size.
-Finally, we note that the data-collection strategies proposed in our paper can, in principle, be combined with the training methods presented in~\citet{diana2020convergent} and~\citet{martinez2020minimax} to further guarantee the (minimax) fairness of the resulting classifier.
+Finally, we note that the data-collection strategies proposed in our paper can, in principle, be combined with the training methods presented in~\citet{martinez2020minimax} and~\citet{diana2020convergent} to further guarantee the (minimax) fairness of the resulting classifier.
 We leave the investigation of this approach for future work.

-Besides data-collection and training, there have been studies in the fair ML literature on other aspects of the ML pipeline, such as pre-processing~\citep{celis2020data}, learning feature representations~\citep{zemel2013learning} and post-processing~\citep{hardt2016equality}.
+Besides data-collection and training, there have been studies in the fair ML literature on other aspects of the ML pipeline, such as pre-processing~\citep{celis2020data}, learning feature representations~\citep{zemel2013learning}, post-processing~\citep{hardt2016equality}, and model documentation~\citep{Mitchell18}.
 We refer the readers to a recent survey by~\citet{caton2020fairness} for more detailed description of these results.